nf-core/raredisease/docs/output.md

 #### Filter_vep

 [filter_vep from VEP](https://www.ensembl.org/info/docs/tools/vep/script/vep_filter.html) is used to subset the variants based on a list of HGNC ID:s.
-Typpical use case is that you want to filter your results to only include variants in a predefined set of clinically relevant genes.
+Typical use case is that you want to filter your results to only include variants in a predefined set of clinically relevant genes.
 This step is optional and can be disabled by using the flag `--skip_vep_filter`.
 You will always get the complete VCF together with the clinical VCF.

 #### GENMOD

 [GENMOD](https://github.com/Clinical-Genomics/genmod) is a simple to use command line tool for annotating and analyzing genomic variations in the VCF file format.
 GENMOD can annotate genetic patterns of inheritance in vcf:s with single or multiple families of arbitrary size.
-Each variant variant will be asigned a predictded pathogenicity score.
+Each variant will be assigned a predicted pathogenicity score.
 The score will be given both as a raw score and a normalized score with values between 0 and 1.
 The tags in the INFO field are `RankScore` and `RankScoreNormalized`.
 The score can be configured to fit your annotations and preferences by modifying the score config file.

 <details markdown="1">
 <summary>Output files</summary>